damianhakert/damianhakert.github.io/source/posts/2016-09-28-world-tour-amplify-your-code.html.md

 <!-- ideally, this should be checked by the folks who are gonna talk in these events ^^ -->

 We hope that some of those themes will strike a cord with you and your team.
+Come, share your ideas and amplify your code at a stop near you.

 Take a minute to [register] for our opening act in 🇬🇧 London 🇬🇧 on Oct 19th.
 Can't wait to rock out with you!